We may earn money or products from the companies mentioned in this post.

 I did see Radiator Springs Racers be closer to 30 minutes most of the night, so I would actually pass on this one during the party unless you are utilizing the Disability Access Service.
 30 minutes is just a long time to give up during the party to wait in line in my opinion.
 I would rather hit it up first thing in the morning, or utilize Disney MaxPass or Fastpass.

-14. Alternatives to candy and allergy friendly options
+14. Alternatives to candy and allergy-friendly options

-If you need allergy friendly alternatives to the candy distributed at Oogie Boogie Bash, you will simply ask the cast member that is handing out the treats for an “allergy-friendly alternative.”
+If you need allergy-friendly alternatives to the candy distributed at Oogie Boogie Bash, you will simply ask the cast member that is handing out the treats for an “allergy-friendly alternative.”

-Either way, you never have to accept a treat if you don’t want to.
+You never have to accept a treat if you don’t want to.
 Maybe that means avoiding all of the candy stations, or maybe it means avoiding all of the healthy option stations, but you can always just say “no thanks.”

 15. Character meet and greet tips